scop/bash-completion/doc/api-and-naming.md

 the value substitutions `${| func; }`, which is originally supported by mksh and will be supported by Bash >= 5.3.
 The value substitutions are replaced by the contents of the output variable `REPLY` set by `func`.
-Although we cannot currently assume Bash 5.3 in the codebase, but we can switch to the value substitutions at the point Bash <= 5.2 disappear from the market.
+Although we cannot currently assume Bash 5.3 in the codebase, we can switch to the value substitutions at the point Bash <= 5.2 disappears from the market.

 Everything in fallback completion files (ones starting with an underscore) is considered private and is to be named accordingly.
 Fallback files are not